alabou/NMOS-MatroxOnly/NMOS With AAC.md

   A Receiver consuming AAC using the RTP payload mapping defined by RFC 2250 MUST support the `in_band` mode or be unconstrained.

+  A Sender producing AAC using the RTP payload mapping defined by RFC 2250 SHOULD use an audio frame of 960 samples and fallback to 1024 samples otherwise.

 ### Other transports

 For Nodes consuming AAC using other transports, the Receiver resource MUST indicate the associated `urn:x-nmos:transport:` or `urn:x-matrox:transport:` label of the transport or one of its subclassifications for the `transport` attribute.

+A Sender producing AAC for other transports SHOULD use an audio frame of 960 samples and fallback to 1024 samples otherwise.

-For Receivers indicating `urn:x-nmos:format:video` for the `format` attribute, the following parameter constraints can be used to express limits or preferences specifically defined for AAC decoders:
+For Receivers indicating `urn:x-nmos:format:audio` for the `format` attribute, the following parameter constraints can be used to express limits or preferences specifically defined for AAC decoders:

 - [Parameter Sets Flow Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)
   A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using parameter sets associated with strictly one (`strict`), one (`static`) or multiple (`dynamic`) Flows.
 Considering that active parameter sets are associated with a specific Flow, this capability indicates that a Receiver is capable or not of decoding an AAC bitstream where the associated Flow attributes change dynamically.